carlalopez164/carlalopez164/README.md

-Hi, my name is Carla Lopez, I am 23 years old and I created this profile in GitHub because I'm study programming
+Hello, my name is Carla López, I am 23 years old and I have created this profile on GitHub because I am studying programming and I want to register my projects.
+My networks:

+My skills

 <!---
 carlalopez164/carlalopez164 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.